 Another way to show package dependencies on RPM-based systems is to use

 rpmdep which is a command-line tool for generating a full package dependency graph of any installed RPM package.
 The tool analyzes RPM dependencies, and produce partially ordered package lists from topological sorting.
 The output of this tool can be fed into

 dotty graph visualization tool to generate a dependency graph image.

 To install the same tools on CentOS:

-So far in this tutorial, I demonstrate several ways to check what other packages a given RPM package relies on.
-If you want to know more about .deb package dependencies for Debian-based systems, you can refer to this guide instead.
+In this tutorial I demonstrate several ways to check what other packages a given RPM package relies on.
+If you want to know more about DEB package dependencies for Debian-based systems, you can refer to this guide instead.

 This website is made possible by minimal ads and your gracious donation via PayPal or credit card